heat pump system; thermal store; geothermal systems;

 A buffer tank used in conjunction with biomass boiler hydronic systems

 A buffer tank is designed to help decrease the cycling of a heat source, or to store thermal energy generated for use later when required.
 Buffer tanks hold or store a volume of heated water, which is generally “heating water” that runs through your heating system (hydronic systems),such as underfloor heating or radiators.
-In essence they are thermal storage tanks, as they store the thermal heat generated in the water, this thermal heat or energy is used at a later point.
+In essence they are thermal storage tanks, as they store or absorb any extra heat from the thermal heat generated into the water, this thermal heat or energy is used at a later point.

 Buffer tanks hot water storage for geothermal systems or heat pumps